wasmCloud/wasmCloud/README.md

 ![wasmCloud logo](https://raw.githubusercontent.com/wasmCloud/branding/main/02.Horizontal%20Version/Pixel/PNG/Wasmcloud.Logo-Hrztl_Color.png)

-# 💻 Distributed computing, _simplified_

-The wasmCloud runtime is a vessel for running applications in the cloud, at the edge, in the browser, on small devices, and anywhere else you can imagine.
+wasmCloud is a **universal application platform** that helps you build and run globally distributed WebAssembly applications on any cloud or edge.
+Our goal is to make development more joyful and efficient by giving developers the tools to write only the code that matters—and making it easy to run that code anywhere.

+wasmCloud leverages WebAssembly's security, portability, and performance to compose applications from tiny, independent building blocks.These building blocks are managed declaratively and reconfigurable at runtime.
+You shouldn't need to recompile your whole app to upgrade a database client or patch a vulnerability and you shouldn't need to recompile anything to move your app from development to production.

+wasmCloud is designed around the following core tenets:

+- Distributed from day one
+- Run anywhere and everywhere
+- Secure by default
+- Faster iteration and lower maintenance

 **Move from concept to production without changing your design, architecture, or your programming environment.**

-wasmCloud lets you focus on shipping _features_.
-Build secure, portable, re-usable components.
-Get rid of the headaches from being smothered by boilerplate, dependency hell, tight coupling, and designs mandated by your infrastructure.

-## Core Tenets

-- Dead simple distributed applications
-- Run anywhere
-- Secure by default
-- Productivity for both developers and operations

 # Getting Started

 ## Installation

-Install the wasmCloud Shell (`wash`) with [one command](https://wasmcloud.com/docs/installation).
+Install the wasmCloud Shell (`wash`) using the [installation guide](https://wasmcloud.com/docs/installation).

 ## Walkthrough